Who is Responsible for Health and Safety in the Workplace

 Provide Safe Equipment:

-It’s the legal duty of employers to provide safe equipment that allows their employees to do their jobs in a safe and healthy way, this includes personal protective equipment, first aid kits as well as anything required to do the job.
+It’s the legal duty of employers to provide safe equipment that allows their workers to do their jobs in a safe and healthy way, this includes personal protective equipment, first aid kits as well as anything required to do the job.
 This must be offered free of charge.

 Provide Training & Information: